-After years of pampering and solid 60+ days of vacation during school days, interning might seem annoying during summer break and winter break but the right internship will help you land in your dream job.
+After years of pampering and solid 60+ days of vacation during school days, interning might seem annoying during summer break and winter break but the right internship will help you land your dream job.

 This article will help you in choosing your ideal internship step-by-step.

 This might sound new to many people that internships in law colleges carry marks.
 So, in order to find your ideal internship, the first step is to find and approach the internship and placement committee or academic council or any appropriate council and find out the allotment of marks.
-For example, internship in NGO might be 5, internship in the legal department of companies might be 8.
+For example, an internship in NGO might be 5, an internship in the legal department of companies might be 8.

 This will help during placement along with academic marks and your individual performance.